dogecoinfoundation/libdogecoin/doc/address.md

 `int generateRandomEnglishMnemonic(const ENTROPY_SIZE size, MNEMONIC mnemonic);`

-This function generates a random English mnemonic phrase (seedphrase).
+This function generates a random English mnemonic phrase (seed phrase).
+The function returns 0 on success and -1 on failure.

 _C usage:_
 ```C